Skip to main content

 • On Monday morning, customer purchases $15,000 of Chevron stock.

-• A good faith violation occurs if this customer sells the Chevron stock on Monday.
+• A good faith violation occurs if this customer sells the Chevron stock on Monday morning before the stock market opens.

-• The purchase is not considered fully paid for because the $5,000 proceeds are not considered sufficient funds until they are settled on Tuesday.
+• The purchase is not considered fully paid for because the $5,000 proceeds are not considered sufficient funds until they are settled on Monday when the stock market opens.

 Good faith violation example 4: